 3.3 In 11aj MAC layer, the backward compatibility with DMG STAs is achieved by using the Dynamic Bandwidth Control (DBC) ( 9.41a) and AP and PCP clustering (9.37a) mechanisms.
 A CDMG AP or PCP shall allocate DMG Beacon header interval (BHI) and transmit beacons both on 2.16 GHz and 1.08 GHz channels.
 A DMG STA can communicate with a CDMG STA and request to join a CDMG BSS on a 2.16 GHz channel.
 The CDMG AP or PCP of a CDMG BSS can schedule both SPs and/or CBAPs on a 2.16 GHz and/or 1.08 GHz channel(s) during DTI in a beacon interval according to the transmission requirement of STAs in the BSS.
 Therefore the basic backward compatibility and interoperability requirement are met although some network efficiency loss.
 That a CDMG STA is absolutely not backward compatibility with a DMG STA means that a CDMG STA cannot communicate with a DMG STA at any time.

-In order to meet the requirement of backward compatibility with DMG STAs as much as possible, some modifications and amendments are proposed to 11aj D1.0.
-See details in clause 3.4 of the general discussions on proposed resolutions.
+In order to meet the requirement of backward compatibility with DMG STAs as much as possible, some changes are proposed to 11aj D1.0.
+See details in clause 3.4 of the general discussions on proposed resolutions (11-16/0719r1).